What is the thyroid?

 What is thyroid cancer?

-Sometimes thyroid tissue begins to grow uncontrollably, causing one or more nodules to form.
+Sometimes thyroid tissue begins to grow uncontrollably, which can cause one or more nodules (growths) to form in the thyroid.
 The reason why this happens is unknown.
-Cancer (malignancy) is the biggest concern when nodules form.
+Cancer is the biggest worry when nodules form.
 Cancerous nodules can invade the tissues of the neck, spread to the surrounding lymph nodes, or to the bloodstream, and then to other parts of the body.

-- Papillary thyroid cancer.
-This is the most common type of cancer.
-Over 70 percent of thyroid cancers are papillary.
-This cancer is usually not fast growing and does not spread quickly into surrounding tissue.
+- Papillary: This is the most common type: more than 70 percent of thyroid cancers are papillary.
+This cancer usually does not grow very fast and does not spread quickly into surrounding tissue.

-- Follicular thyroid cancer.
-This type makes up 10 to 15 percent of thyroid cancers.
+- Follicular: This type makes up 10 to 15 percent of thyroid cancers.
 Follicular cancer can travel through the bloodstream and into other areas of the body, such as the lungs or bone.

-- Medullary thyroid cancer.
-This type accounts for 4 percent of thyroid cancers.
-It is more likely to develop if there is a family history of this type of cancer.
+- Medullary: This type accounts for 4 percent of thyroid cancers.
+It is more likely to develop if there is a family history (others in the family have it) of this type of cancer.

-- Anaplastic thyroid cancer.
-This type is rare, accounting for about 2 percent of thyroid cancers.
-Anaplastic cancer is a fast growing cancer, spreading quickly into surrounding tissue.
+- Anaplastic: This type is rare (about 2 percent of thyroid cancers).
+Anaplastic cancer is a fast-growing cancer, spreading quickly into surrounding tissue.
 Treatment is the least effective in this type of cancer.

 What are the risk factors for thyroid cancer?

-- Family history or genetic makeup.
-Thyroid cancer can sometimes run in families.
+- Family history (genetics): Thyroid cancer can sometimes run in families.
 Inheriting an abnormal gene can increase the risk of developing medullary thyroid cancer.

-- Exposure to radiation.
-A history of radiation treatments to the head and neck, especially treatments that were given during childhood.
+- Exposure to radiation: Radiation treatments to the head and neck, especially treatments during childhood, can lead to thyroid cancer.
 Exposure to radiation can also come from fallout from a nuclear power plant accident.
-Tests that use radiation to make a medical diagnosis – such as dental x-rays or mammograms -- do not cause thyroid cancer.
+Tests that use radiation to make a medical diagnosis – such as dental X-rays or mammograms – do not cause thyroid cancer.

-- History of goiter.
-Goiter is an enlargement of the thyroid gland.
+- History of goiter: Goiter is an enlargement (growth) of the thyroid gland.

-- Iodine deficiency.
-Iodine is necessary to produce thyroid hormone production.
+- Lack of iodine: Iodine is necessary to produce thyroid hormone.
 Thyroid cancer is more common in parts of the world where there is a lack of iodine in the diet, such as central Asia and central Africa.
-In the US, iodine is present in table salt and other foods, lowering the risk of thyroid cancer.
+In the United States, iodine is present in table salt and other foods, which lowers the risk of thyroid cancer.

 What are the symptoms of thyroid cancer?

-In most cases, no signs or symptoms are seen in the early stages of thyroid cancer.
-Having one or more of the following symptoms does not necessarily mean that thyroid cancer is present, as other conditions can cause similar symptoms.
-However, one or more of the following might occur as thyroid cancer grows:
+In most cases, there are no signs or symptoms in the early stages of thyroid cancer.
+Having one or more of the following symptoms does not necessarily mean that you have thyroid cancer; other conditions can cause these symptoms.
+However, one or more of these symptoms might occur as thyroid cancer grows:

 - Lump in the neck